rapPayne/react_in_3_weeks/labs/2.3 State/README.md

 ```
 Remember to `import { useState } from 'react';`.

-2. Add these to App.js.
+2. Add these to App.jsx.
 They will need to be **inside** the App function.
 ```JavaScript
 // Converts a menuItem to a cartItem and adds it to the cart. function addToCart(menuItem) {